Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Method

 \section{Method}

-Our learning-based method consists of two steps: (1) training to get the implicit representation of medial axis (Section.~\ref{subsec:Q-MDF}), and (2) extracting medial axis from this field (Section.~\ref{subsec:extract}).
-Additionally, a feature promotion strategy is proposed (Section.~\ref{subsec:feature}) for the shapes with sharp features, especially CAD models.
-Fig.~\ref{fig:pipeline} is the illustration of our pipeline.
+Our approach is a learning-based framework consisting of two main stages: (1) training a neural network to learn the \emph{quasi-medial distance field}, which serves as a neural implicit representation of the medial axis (Section~\ref{subsec:training}); and (2) extracting the medial axis from the learned field (Section~\ref{subsec:extract}).
+To further enhance the network's ability to preserve sharp features, particularly in CAD-like models, we incorporate a \emph{feature promotion strategy} (Section~\ref{subsec:feature}).
+An overview of the entire pipeline is illustrated in Figure~\ref{fig:pipeline}.